 For our analysis we are going to assume we are working with a 3 bedroom, 2 bath house with 2000 square feet.
 After checking with various sources we collected some guidelines that we can use to calculate the weight of an average house.
 However, there can be significant variations of weight based on the method of house construction and the materials used.
 For example, homes with tile or concrete tile roofs will weigh significantly more than similar homes with a composition shingle roof.

-one story home – 200 pounds per square foot (house + concrete slab foundation)
+one story home – 200 pounds per square foot of the house “footprint” of 2000 sqft

-two story home – 275 pounds per square foot (house + concrete slab foundation)
+two story home – 275 pounds per square foot of the house “footprint” of 1000 sqft

-three story home – 350 pounds per square foot (house + concrete slab foundation)
+three story home – 350 pounds per square foot of the house “footprint” of 667 sqft

 There is also a significant amount of weight in the home from personal possessions, furniture, and appliances.
 Again the weight can vary from household to household.
 And some items, like a fully loaded fireproof filing cabinet can weigh 1400 pounds.
 However, we are going to use a round number of 10,000 pounds for the contents of our hypothetical house.
 Keep in mind that if the homeowner owns a lot of books or a home gym this number could be much greater.